-- The interest rate on subsidized Stafford Loans disbursed for enrollment periods that begin after July 1, 2011, and before June 30, 2012, is fixed at 3.4% for undergraduate students. - The interest rate on subsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2010, and before June 30, 2011, is fixed at 4.5% for undergraduate students. - The interest rate on subsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2009, and before June 30, 2010, is fixed at 5.6% for undergraduate students. - The interest rate on subsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2008, is fixed at 6.0% for undergraduate students. - The interest rate on unsubsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2006, is fixed at 6.8% for both undergraduate and graduate students. - The interest rate for subsidized and unsubsidized Stafford Loans disbursed for enrollment periods that began before July 1, 2006, is variable and will be adjusted each year on July 1, though it will never exceed 8.25% for both undergraduate and graduate students.1
+- The interest rate on a subsidized and unsubsidized Stafford Loans disbursed for enrollment periods that begin after July 1, 2012 and before June 30, 2013 is currently scheduled to be fixed at 6.8% for undergraduate students. - The interest rate on subsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2011, and before June 30, 2012, is fixed at 3.4% for undergraduate students. - The interest rate on subsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2010, and before June 30, 2011, is fixed at 4.5% for undergraduate students. - The interest rate on subsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2009, and before June 30, 2010, is fixed at 5.6% for undergraduate students. - The interest rate on subsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2008, is fixed at 6.0% for undergraduate students. - The interest rate on unsubsidized Stafford Loans disbursed for enrollment periods that began after July 1, 2006, is fixed at 6.8% for both undergraduate and graduate students. - The interest rate for subsidized and unsubsidized Stafford Loans disbursed for enrollment periods that began before July 1, 2006, is variable and will be adjusted each year on July 1, though it will never exceed 8.25% for both undergraduate and graduate students.1

 To offset the federal government's cost of the program, the borrower must pay an up-front origination fee of the principal amount of the loan.
-From July 1, 2010, to June 30, 2011, the origination fee for Stafford Loans was 1%.
+For all loans originated July 1, 2010 and later, there is a 1% origination fee assessed per loan.
 The maximum repayment period under this program is 10 years, not including authorized periods of deferment.
-Direct Stafford Loans have a six-month grace period that starts the day after the borrower graduates, leaves school, or drops below half-time enrollment.
+Direct Stafford Loans have a sixmonth grace period that starts the day after the borrower graduates, leaves school, or drops below half-time enrollment.
 Repayment begins when the grace period ends.
 Deferments are available for new borrowers during at least half-time enrollment at an eligible institution; during periods of academic study in approved graduate fellowship or rehabilitation programs; and for periods of unemployment and economic hardship.